survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 It’s a good idea to disable code style rules in your ESLint config and let Prettier to deal with code style.
 For example, you can use [eslint-config-prettier](https://www.npmjs.com/package/eslint-config-prettier) instead of [eslint-config-airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base).

-T> [TypeScript support](https://github.com/prettier/prettier/issues/13) for Prettier is in development.
+T> [TypeScript support](https://github.com/prettier/prettier/issues/13) for Prettier is under development.

 W> Commit your code before running this command — it will reformat all your JavaScript files.